-TeVido is a combination of two spanish words, tejido (te-hee-do) and vida (vee-da).
+TeVido is a combination of two spanish words, tejido (tissue) and vida (life).

 This is our mission

-At TeVido, we use your tissue to give back your quality of life.
+At TeVido BioDevices, we use a patient's own tissue to enhance the quality of their life.

 Laura Bosworth is CEO and co-founder of TeVido BioDevices.
 Ms. Bosworth is a dynamic former Fortune 50 executive with over 25 years of cross-functional industry experience.
 With over 18 years in product, process and service development at both the engineering and marketing level, she has experience launching new business start-ups within a larger corporation.
 She has led numerous successful strategy efforts.